OpenWatch/chef-repo/Deploying.md

 ## Sync Roles
 Add roles per-template:

-		knife role from file /path/to/role.json
+		$ knife role from file /path/to/role.json

+Or if you've installed [knife-sync-all](https://github.com/cdoughty77/knife-sync-all) one command will do:

+		$ knife sync-all -r

 ## Apply Roles